 The Monitor activity is divided in three sections:

-The columns displayed can be organized, resized and configured to show the parameters you need:
+The columns displayed can be organized, resized and configured to show the parameters you need.
+You can select parameters from the list shown below.

 The state defines whether the subscriptions are activated for usage or not and if the monthly charges are due or not (often used in delivery phase).